-This clip from the 1970 Cincinatti Pop Festival is the only significant visual document of the Stooges original line-up and the greatest rock performance ever recorded to video.
-I can’t think of a performance more ahead of its time.
+This clip from the 1970 Cincinatti Pop Festival is the only significant visual document of the Stooges original line-up, and the greatest rock performance ever recorded to video.
+I can’t think of another performance that was this far ahead of its time.
 What was the audience thinking as they witnessed this?
-After all, it’s just one year after all the “peace and brotherhood” hippie nonsense of Woodstock; and here’s Iggy, shirtless, seemingly 90 lbs of lean muscle, wearing a dog collar, and snarling a pair of Stooge classics, “TV Eye” and “1970”.
+After all, it’s just one year after all the “peace and brotherhood” hippie nonsense of Woodstock; and here’s Iggy, shirtless, seemingly 90 lbs of lean muscle, wearing a dog collar, and snarling a pair of Stooge classics, “TV Eye” and “1970.”
 His peanut butter smearing act towards the end of this clip is infamous (really, why did someone bring a jar of peanut butter to a rock show?), but I’m more impressed with how Iggy pretty much invents stage diving and crowd surfing, pushing the physical elements of live performance further than anyone before him.
 I’m also impressed by how out of synch The Stooges are with those uptight TV announcers who covered the event.
-Those same announcers make a huge error by sending the show to a commercial when Iggy jumps into the crowd, although to be fair nobody had ever seen a performer do that before, so they couldn’t have known how to react.
+Those same announcers make a huge error by sending the show to a commercial break when Iggy jumps into the crowd, although to be fair nobody had ever seen a performer do that before, so they couldn’t have known how to react.

 Sit back and be awed….